blacknon/hwatch/README.md

 ## Description

-Record the execution result of the command, and after can view this.
+`hwatch` is a alternative watch command.
+That records the result of command execution and can display it later.

 ## Install